Retail in Lombard

 Large Commercial Projects

-- examples involve constructing a new building and related site improvements
+- may involve constructing a new building and related site improvements

-- representatives of the potential business may be required to submit a zoning application to the Community Development Department and have their plans reviewed by the Lombard Plan Commission with final approval by the Village Board (60-90 day timeline (examples include a business that is listed as a conditional use, a variance needed to build a new building or an addition, or a larger sign than Code allows)
+- representatives may be required to submit a zoning application and have plans reviewed by the Lombard Plan Commission with final approval by the Village Board (60-90 day timeline; examples include a business that is listed as a conditional use, a variance needed to build a new building or an addition, or a larger sign than Code allows)

-- permits may require involvement of an architect and engineer
+- may require involvement of an architect and engineer

 The Plan Commission serves as an advisory commission to the Village Board and one of their primary functions is to review development proposals to ensure compliance with the Village’s zoning ordinance, subdivision regulations and the Comprehensive Plan.